What Happens If I Don't Pay Property Taxes in Maine?

 When homeowners don't pay their property taxes, the overdue amount becomes a lien on the property.
 A lien effectively makes the property act as collateral for the debt.
 All states have laws that allow the local government to sell a home through a tax sale process to collect delinquent taxes.
 So, if you don't pay your real property taxes in Maine, the tax collector can sell your property, or a percentage of it, at a tax sale.

-But you'll have some time before and after the sale to pay off the debt and keep the property.
-In fact, you get two years after the sale to get current before the purchaser can get a deed to the property.
-However, if you fail to pay your Maine property taxes during the two-year "redemption period," you will end up losing your home.
+But you'll have time before and after the sale to pay off the debt and keep the property.
+You have two years after the sale to get current before the purchaser can get a deed to the property.
+However, if you fail to pay your Maine property taxes during the two-year "redemption period," you will lose your home.

 Is Maine a Tax Lien or a Tax Deed State?